AquaBadgerForge/fjordssim-notebooks/README.md

 3. Enter the Pkg REPL by pressing `]` from Julia REPL.
 4. Type `instantiate` to 'resolve' a `Manifest.toml` from a `Project.toml` to install and precompile dependency packages.

-To run a FjordsSim simulation 2 files are required:
+One of the options to run a FjordsSim simulation requires 2 files:

 - A bathymetry netcdf file.
 It should contain a 2d array variable "h" with depths (they should be negative),